How to Get Rid of Termites: 6 Homeowners Share Their Solutions

 3. Apply diatomaceous earth or DE.

-With its small shards, diatomaceous earth pest powder can pierce and dry the exoskeletons of termites.
-To effectively kill termites with this substance, you can spray or sprinkle it on the infested areas.
+With its tiny shards, diatomaceous earth pest powder can pierce and dry the exoskeletons of termites.
+To effectively kill termites with this substance, spray or sprinkle it on the infested areas.

 4. Put a cardboard trap in place.

-Homeowners suggest installing a homemade trap to catch and get rid of drywood and subterranean termites.
-The procedure involves wetting two cardboard pieces; you simply have to assemble the wet pieces together.
-Due to their attraction to cellulose, termites will crawl between the two cardboard pieces, where they will become trapped.
+Homeowners suggest installing a homemade trap to catch and get rid of dry wood and subterranean termites.
+The procedure involves wetting two cardboard pieces; you have to assemble the wet pieces.
+Due to their attraction to cellulose, termites will crawl between the two cardboard pieces and become trapped.
 After collecting the termites, you can burn the cardboard.
-However, this procedure is not always 100% successful considering that not every termite can be trapped at once.
+However, this procedure is not always 100% successful, considering that not every termite can be trapped simultaneously.

 5. Activate the power of beneficial nematodes.

-Time to get the help of beneficial nematodes, which are tiny worms that naturally parasitize pests like termites.
+Time to get the help of beneficial nematodes, tiny worms that naturally parasitize pests like termites.
 These organisms can kill termites by piercing their host’s body and simultaneously releasing lethal pathogens.

 6. Utilize essential oils.

-Examples of essential oils that can destroy drywood termites include neem oil and orange oil.
+Examples of essential oils that can destroy dry wood termites include neem and orange.
 The method involves mixing a few drops of the essential oil with dish soap and two cups of water before sprinkling the solution on the termite-infested areas.

 Call Rest Easy Heat for Your Termite Problem

-Termites definitely are a huge threat to the integrity of our house’s structure.
-As property owners, it’s crucial that we employ termite treatment strategies, like the six suggested tips discussed in this blog, as soon as we become aware of an infestation.
-Most of all, we must always contact a truly trusted pest control company like Rest Easy Heat in order to solve the termite problem and prevent additional catastrophic disasters to our property.
+Termites are a massive threat to the integrity of our house’s structure.
+As property owners, we must employ termite treatment strategies, like the six suggested tips discussed in this blog, as soon as we become aware of an infestation.
+Most of all, we must always contact a trusted pest control company like Rest Easy Heat to solve the termite problem and prevent additional catastrophic disasters to our property.